 “Every dish tells a story about one of the food issues”- Maartje Nelissen, The Food Line-up

 We don’t advocate completely removing meat from our diet, but eating less and better-quality meat.
 The production of meat has a heavy tax on the environment, both in terms of CO2 emissions and the use of agricultural land.
-Our meat comes from cows on the Flevopolder, a nearby region of reclaimed land.
+Our meat came from cows on the Flevopolder, a nearby region of reclaimed land.
 The cows are allowed to roam freely in order to maintain the natural environment there.
 Their meat is actually a by-product.

-We will also serve ‘Biddinghuizen Salad’ – named after the village where the festival is held.
+We also served ‘Biddinghuizen Salad’ – named after the village where the festival is held.
 It’s hyper-local: some of the ingredients come from the land right next to the Lowlands site.
 The other ingredients come from the wider region.
 By eating more local products, less transportation is needed, and we can therefore reduce CO2 emissions.

 What problem are you solving?